 I live in Salem, and have killed a total of approximately 200 winged, very dark brown or black ants (very defined waist; definitely not termites!) in my bathroom on Thursday, April 19th, and on Friday, April 20th, 2018.
 These winged ants are approximately 3/16" or 5 mm long.
 On both days, the swarms occurred in the early afternoon, ending by about 2 pm.
 I am partially disabled and have been unable to identify their point of entry.
 The ants seemed in a hurry, and gravitating toward the window and skylight, but would fall rather easily.
 I was surprised to find that I could detect NO odor whatsoever upon crushing them.
 Do you have an entomologist who can help me identify whether these might possibly be carpenter ants, or any other species of particular concern?
 I do have a specimen saved in alcohol, and a few others which died naturally on my windowsill.
 Thank you!

-Marion County Oregon insect identification Posted about 1 month ago
+Marion County Oregon insect identification Posted 5 months ago

 I have carpenter ants in several trees on my property.
 Visible signs - large weeping areas, wood pecker holes, chip piles, and trees splitting.
 When I cut one that has split I get piles of ants.
 How can I kill them/stop them from spreading to other trees?
 What are my options?
 1 acre wooded area.

 I am renovating a small cabin.
 During demolition of the interior, I found many carpenter ants living in the wall space.
 Is it sufficient to just clean up the interior, or should I fumigate with an insecticide as well?
 I plan to remove all drywall and interior walls and replace the insulation.